build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 ![Image showing the configuration that you need to enable in Auto-Enrollment for the Certificates Service Client.
 Enable "Renew expired certificates..." and "Update Certificates that use certificate templates"](./images/03-auto-enrollment--certificates-service-client.png)
     * After applying the setting, close out of Group Policy Management Editor.

-#### Step 5: Confirm the domain controllers contain required certificates
+#### Step 5: Confirm the Domain Controllers Contain Required Certificates

 Each domain controller that is going to authenticate smart card users **must have** a domain controller certificate.
 Ensure the domain controllers have a certificate in their Personal store from the certificate template **LdapOverSSL-QS**.